 Commonly known as FaaS, function as a service (FaaS) is the latest concept of serverless computing.
 Now many of you may not be knowing about serverless computing.
 Let us look at it first.

-Serverless computing is a type of computing wherein the cloud provider fully manages the allocated resources, and there’s no need of application architect for this.
+Serverless computing is a type of computing wherein the cloud provider fully manages the allocated resources, and there’s no need for application architect for this.

-FaaS lets the developers to write the codes and create several functions which when triggered can generate responses.
-These functions can be deployed in order to get responses.
+FaaS lets the developers write the codes and create several functions which when triggered can generate responses.
+These functions deploy in order to get responses.
+Additionally, there are different function as a service examples.

 This helps the developers in the execution of the application’s code without even building an infrastructure for it.
-All these functions can be executed independently by an application.
+All these functions execute independently by an application.

 FaaS is very much closer to PaaS, but there’s a difference.
 In FaaS, you don’t need to deploy the whole application in the cloud.
 Instead, you can deploy a part of it.